All Episodes

 Hey, good to talk to you.

-What you what's your thoughts on that?
+What's your thoughts on that?

-Not saying you can't have in state early voting.
+Not saying you can't have in-state early voting.

-I mean yeah, just basic simple common sense so that the left can have faith and confidence in the integrity and and the outcome, and so can so can conservatives.
+I mean, yeah, just basic, simple common sense so that the left can have faith and confidence in the integrity and the outcome.

-Look, there's nobody that can call me and convince me, Clint, that George Bush in in 2000 won Florida by 536 votes, and that's the exact right number.
+Look, there's nobody that can call me and convince me, Clint, that George Bush in 2000 won Florida by 536 votes, and that's the exact right number.

 Nobody knows what the right number is.

-Because the system was screwed up.
+Nobody knows because the system was screwed up.

-Chad's hanging, swinging, dimpled, pimpled, and all that crap we went through, and it wasn't really the finest moment.
+Chad's hanging, swinging, dimpled, pimpled, and all that crap we went through.

 The Supreme Court had to jump in.

-Uh there had to be a resolution.
+There had to be a resolution.

-You have to have a uh a president.
+You have to have a president.

-But you know, but then Florida got their act together, and then when they had problems in 2016, they improved it even further.
+And then when they had problems in 2016, they improved it even further.

 We had no problems in Florida in 2020.

-So we can do it right, we can do it with integrity, and you can even do it with mail-in ballots with proper checks and balances.
+And you can even do it with mail-in ballots with proper checks and balances.

-You know, one you know, we'll find out when the Supreme Court weighs in.
+We'll find out when the Supreme Court weighs in.

 I mean, I hope to God the Supreme Court doesn't capitulate on that.